-Free nasal naloxone is available at all our locations while supplies are available, and fentanyl test strips will be available at the Central Library in May.
+Free naloxone and fentanyl test strips are available at all our locations while supplies are available.
 You do not need to provide ID, proof of insurance or your Library card to get free naloxone or fentanyl test strips.

 As part of our commitment to public well-being and safety, we are working with Public Health – Seattle & King County to distribute free naloxone to community members in need.